 Coming to America Literature Guide

-Many children do not know that America is a country of immigrants, made up of diverse people that came here throughout history.
+America is a country made up of diverse people, many of whom came here for a better life for a variety of reasons throughout history.
 This book documents the history of America through the lens of immigration, from the very first nomad settlers to the closure of Ellis Island in 1954.
 Children learn about the difficulties that these people faced in the hopes of finding a better life for themselves.
 Most importantly, they come to understand that the contributions of immigrants to the United States throughout history are immense.

 Ask: Have you ever met someone who speaks a different language or was born in a different country?
 Talk about the people and places.
 How do you think it feels to move to a place where people speak a different language than you and daily routines are unfamiliar?